 Associate Provost for Academic Affairs

 The Associate Provost for Academic Affairs oversees faculty reappointment, tenure, promotion and post-tenure review processes, faculty credentials, new faculty orientation, faculty development, and coordinates distinguished and endowed professor networking and support.
 The Associate Provost for Academic Affairs provides professional development and resources for academic department heads, including regular Department Head Workshops, is responsible for curriculum review and approval of courses and programs, oversees the faculty handbook, and serves as provost office liaison to Faculty Senate and academic program liaison to UNC General Administration.
-The Associate Provost for Academic Affairs chairs the Associate Deans Council, is a member of multiple committees and councils, and has administrative responsibility for Coulter Faculty Commons, International Programs and Services, Intensive English Program, Program for the Study of Developed Shorelines and Highlands Biological Station.
+The Associate Provost for Academic Affairs chairs the Associate Deans Council, is a member of multiple committees and councils, and has administrative responsibility for the Office of the Registrar, Coulter Faculty Commons, International Programs and Services, Intensive English Program, Program for the Study of Developed Shorelines and Highlands Biological Station.

 This position provides direct support to the Associate Provost for Academic Affairs including management of the calendar, correspondence, meeting preparation, as well as special projects and initiatives.
 This position supports tenure, promotion and reappointment, and post-tenure review processes, faculty credentials and the AA21 process, new faculty orientation, academic calendar, Associate Deans Council, Department Head Workshop, Chancellor’s Travel Fund, Visiting Scholar Program, Scholarly Development Assignment Program, faculty H-1B Petitions, and the Academic Affairs Newsletter.